Brexit and logistics FAQs

 What will happen to domestic transport legislation?

 Depending on the deal reached with the EU, the Government may decide to unpick the enormous body of UK transport legislation that is based on EU directives and regulations.
 In such circumstances, what would be kept and what would be scrapped?
 For example, will international hauliers have to learn two set of rules, one for when their trucks are in the UK and another for when they are in the EU?
-Find out more about Brexit and the legislation affecting freight and logistics here (members only).

 What about enforcement for UK vehicles going into Europe?

 Documentation required to accompany goods, vehicles and drivers will need to be unambiguous and universally accepted to avoid arbitrary enforcement and penalties being imposed.
 The UK industry will need to remain vigilant against unilateral decisions adding red tape to cross-border movements.
 Current experience suggests that international hauliers are indeed vulnerable to unilateral action by enforcement authorities in EU member states, for example the evidence of payment of the minimum wage required in France and action over the registration of trailers in Germany.
 The enforcement of whatever new rules are agreed has the potential to become a major cause of delay and burden for international movements.
 This means that getting clarity on what documentation for goods, certificates for trucks and licences for drivers are required is a crucial element in making any new trade arrangement work in practice.

 Might there be pressure for an increase in fuel duty?